origo-map/origo-documentation/content/layers.md

 `opacityControl` | Adds an opacity slider in the legends extended layer info.
 Optional, defaults to true.
 `css` | Used for adding CSS properties to layer canvas element.
 Formatted as key/value pairs.
 `attachments`| An [attachment object](#Attachment-configuration) containing configuration for displaying attachments `infoFormat` | Origo's get feature info expects responses in 'application/json' but some WMS servers (f.e.
 ArcGIS) don't supply it, so it's possible here to request in format 'application/geo+json' or 'application/geojson' if the server response with that format.
+For Geoserver 'text/html' is valid, within certain limits, see [WMS text/HTML](#texthtml-infoformat-for-wms-layers).
+Optional.
+`htmlSeparator` | A html tag to attempt to separate features via from the getfeatureinfo text/html reply if `infoFormat` is set to `text/html`.
 Optional.
 `hasThemeLegend` | Whether extendedLegend or not.
 See [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, defaults to false.
 Has no effect if a [style](#style-basics) is also defined.
 `legendParams` | A getLegendGraphic parameters object, see [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, has no effect if a [style](#style-basics) is also defined.
 `imageFeatureInfoMode` | Sets the featureinfo mode for this image type layer.
 Alternatives are `pixel` which will produce feature info if the pixel queried of a feature of a visible layer isn't totally transparent and `visible` which works on transparent styles too. `always` will in addition produce feature info for layers that are not visible.
 Feature info is dependant upon `queryable` being `true`.
 If set will override the [map](settings.md#featureinfooptions) level option with the same name.
 If not set the featureinfo behaviour will be decided at the map level.
 Optional.